vivekFuneesh/Rangesearcher/README.md

 3 end points are there..

-Tech used is spring boot.
+Tech used is spring boot, mongoDB.

 	@GetMapping("/totalDistance/{personId}")
 get Total Distance traveled by a person with given ID as 'personId'